 Congratulations on receiving your USCutter vinyl cutting machine!
-Here is a compilation of some of the main things you might want to know this first day of receiving your cutter.
+Here is a compilation of some of the main things you might want to know right off the bat.

 Out of the box

-Becoming familiar with your new machine can be very important with proper usage of your cutter.
-Check out the online manual for your unit using the following links which also can include stand construction and start up videos.
+In order to be sure you're properly using your new cutter, it's important to become familiar with it.
+Check out the online manual for your unit using the following links, which also can include stand construction and start-up videos.
 Some of the information in this article is also covered in these manuals.

 Cutting for the first time